GOVERNORS

 Previously, Ilan worked in New York and Sydney for The Boston Consulting Group.

-Ilan is also the Chair of the Sydney Jewish Museum Foundation and Director of the BetaShares Foundation.
+Ilan is also a Director of the Sydney Jewish Museum Foundation.

 Ilan lives in Centennial Park with his wife and three young children and can regularly be found running, dog-walking and socialising in the Parklands.
 He is passionate about ensuring that the Parklands' legacy, beauty and critical importance to the City endures forever.